2017 Research Poster Showcase

 A Multistate Project (also called a Regional Project) involves cooperative, jointly planned research employing multidisciplinary approaches to solve problems of concern to multiple states or across a region.
 Multistate Projects are officially approved by a regional association of agricultural experiment station directors and by USDA.
 Multistate Projects also include National Projects involving multiple regions such as NRSP-1, NRSP-8, etc.

-A Multistate Project provides a “plan of research” for five (5) years, and can serve as an Alabama Agricultural Experiment Station (AAES) project in place of a Hatch Project for research appointments in the AAES.
-Faculty are required to have AAES appointment in order to access experiment station resources such as Hatch/Multistate funding programs, outlying units, Agricultural Land and Resource Management assistance, etc.
+A Multistate Project provides a “plan of research” for five (5) years and can serve as an Alabama Agricultural Experiment Station (AAES) project in place of a Hatch Project for research appointments in the AAES.
+Faculty are required to have AAES appointments to access experiment station resources such as Hatch/Multistate funding programs, outlying units, Agricultural Land and Resource Management assistance, etc.

 How can I become an official participant in a Multistate Project?